Paramount must convince regulators its deal with Warner will not hurt customers

 Democratic Sen. Elizabeth Warren, a longtime antimonopoly hawk, called a Paramount-Warner merger “an antitrust disaster threatening higher prices and fewer choices for American families.”

-The regulatory arguments will likely come down to how the market is defined and whether it is much broader than commonly thought including rivals like Google’s YouTube.
+The regulatory arguments will likely come down to how the market is defined and whether it is much broader than commonly thought including rivals like Google and YouTube.

 Netflix had said it competes against all manner of video libraries available online, not just streaming services, and that combining with Warner wouldn’t make it too big.